Logan Central

 Logan Central has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 33 projects likely to impact the area.
-Key projects include Loganlea Station Relocation, Logan Bus Network Changes, Meadowbrook Shopping Centre Expansion, and Logan Central Plaza Residential Development.
-The following list details those most relevant.
+AreaSearch identified 34 potential impact projects in total.
+Key initiatives include Loganlea Station Relocation, Logan Bus Network Changes, Meadowbrook Shopping Centre Expansion, and Logan Central Plaza Residential Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.